Narsireddy-Konapalli/YOLO-BLOOD-CELL-DETECTION/README.md

 - YOLO (You Only Look Once) for object detection.
 - Streamlit for building the web app interface.
 - Hugging Face for hosting the deployment.
-- OpenCV and PyTorch for image processing and model training.
+- OpenCV for image processing and model training.